gtxaspec/wz_mini_hacks/README.md

 Enables `dnsmasq`, a lightweight, local, caching DNS server on the camera.
 Fixes potential DNS flooding on the local network.
 Upstream DNS servers may be specified in `wz_mini/etc/resolv.dnsmasq`

 ---
+### Web Server:
 ```
 WEB_SERVER_ENABLED="true"
 ```

 Enables the local webserver, for configuration, car control, or to retreive an image snapshot via a web browser.
-Available at : `http://<ip>/`  Thank you @virmaior!
+Available at : `http://<Camera IP>/`  Thank you @virmaior!

 ---

+ ### SYSLOG:
 ```
 ENABLE_SYSLOG_SAVE="true"
 ```